berndRog/WebApp.02/README.md

-Simple WebApp with Minimal API an app.MapGte, app.MapPost etc.
+Simple WebApp with Minimal API an app.MapGet, app.MapPost etc.
+"dynamic web pages" with Routing and C# code to "render" a basic dynamic web page